HamzZy786/AutoServe/README.md

 ---

-**Built with ❤️ for demonstrating modern DevOps, Kubernetes, and ML engineering practices.**
+**Built for demonstrating modern DevOps, Kubernetes, and ML engineering practices.**